Signed in as:

 Yes, many estate planning documents require witnesses in addition to notarization, especially wills and trusts.
 Don’t worry though, we’re experienced in guiding clients through this process and can help arrange witness services if needed.

 Absolutely!
 Florida allows Remote Online Notarization (RON) for powers of attorney.
+We can also provide on-demand witnesses for the notarization.
 With our secure online platform, you can get your POA notarized from the comfort of your home, no printer, no scanner, no stress.

-Our estate planning notary fees start from $250.00, depending on document type and whether you choose mobile or online notarization.
-There are also additional costs for witnesses.
+Our estate planning notary fees start at $250.00, depending on document type, whether you choose mobile or online notarization, and whether you need witnesses.
 Contact us for a personalized quote.